Xilinx/brevitas/src/brevitas_examples/stable_diffusion/README.md

   --path-to-coco PATH_TO_COCO
                         Path to MLPerf compliant Coco dataset.
 Used when the inference_pipeline is mlperf.
-Default: None --path-to-coco-captions PATH_TO_COCO_CAPTIONS
-                        Path to MLPerf compliant Coco captions.
-Used when the inference_pipeline is coco.
-Default: None --path-to-coco-statistics PATH_TO_COCO_STATISTICS
-                        Path to MLPerf compliant Coco dataset.
-Used when the inference_pipeline is coco.
 Default: None --resolution RESOLUTION
                         Resolution along height and width dimension.
 Default:
                         512.